tobimori/kirby-seo/README.md

 ## License

 Kirby SEO 2.0 is not free software.
 In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid SEO license.
+The plugin is currently free to use while in pre-release state.
+Details on licensing cost will be published later.

 Copyright 2023-2025 © Tobias Möritz - Love & Kindness GmbH